U.S. senators seek possible sanctions over Ethiopia conflict abuses

 Map of refugee movements https://tmsnrt.rs/3fhdd3N

-(Reporting by Nairobi newsroom and Addis Ababa newsroom Additional reporting and writing by Maggie Fick, Editing by Angus MacSwan)
+(Reporting by Nairobi newsroom and Addis Ababa newsroom Additional reporting and writing by Maggie Fick, Editing by Tim Cocks and Angus MacSwan)

 ((maggie.fick@thomsonreuters.com; +90 534 502 0200;))